 Jane and Anne (buried 16 December 1729 aged 8) were first buried in the north transept of the Abbey but on 20 March 1755 they were moved to the specially built family vault in what was then the Consistory Court and is now St George's chapel.
 (Jane's sister Catherine married John Lodge in the Abbey and another sister Elizabeth was buried with her in 1782).

-Dean Wilcocks was buried with his wife and his son Joseph erected a large monument for him in south aisle of the nave, by the sculptor Sir Henry Cheere.
+His son Joseph erected a large monument for him in the south aisle of the nave, by the sculptor Sir Henry Cheere.
 This is of white and red marble with the inscription on a scroll, with small figures of Faith and Hope.
-On the relief below is a depiction of the west front of the Abbey as the towers were completed in the Dean’s time.
-A cartouche of arms shows: “Ermine, a chief chequy azure and or”, for Wilcocks, quartered with the arms of the see of Rochester, the Order of the Bath and the Abbey.
+On the relief below is a depiction of the west front of the Abbey as the towers were completed in the Dean's time.
+A cartouche of arms shows: "Ermine, a chief chequy azure and or", for Wilcocks, quartered with the arms of the see of Rochester, the Order of the Bath and the Abbey.

 Joseph junior was born in Dean's Yard in the Abbey precincts on 4 January 1724 and attended Westminster School.
 He became very wealthy and was known for his piety and interest in many charities.
 He died unmarried on 23 December 1791 and was buried in the family vault.
 By his will Canaletto's painting of the Abbey with a procession of Knights of the Bath (in which Dean Wilcocks appears), was bequeathed to the Dean and Chapter.